-Abstract Human vocalization systems are characterized by complex structural properties.
-They are combinatorial, based on the systematic reuse of phonemes, and the set of repertoires in human languages is characterized by both strong statistical regularities-universals-and a great diversity.
+Summary Human vocalization systems are characterized by complex structural properties.
+They are combinatorial, based on the systematic reuse of phonemes, and the set of repertoires in human languages is characterized by both strong statistical regularities - universals-and a great diversity.
 Besides, they are conventional codes culturally shared in each community of speakers.
-What are the origins of the forms of speech?
+What is the origins of the forms of speech?
 What are the mechanisms that permitted their evolution in the course of phylogenesis and cultural evolution?
 How can a shared speech code be formed in a community of individuals?
 This chapter focuses on the way the concept of self-organization, and its interaction with natural selection, can throw light on these three questions.
-In particular, a computational model is presented which shows that a basic neural equipment for adaptive holistic vocal imitation, coupling directly motor and perceptual representations in the brain, can generate spontaneously shared combinatorial systems of vocalizations in a society of babbling individuals.
+In particular, a computational model is presented and shows that a basic neural equipment for adaptive holistic vocal imitation, coupling directly motor and perceptual representations in the brain, can generate spontaneously shared combinatorial systems of vocalizations in a society of babbling individuals.
 Furthermore, we show how morphological and physiological innate constraints can interact with these self-organized mechanisms to account for both the formation of statistical regularities and diversity in vocalization systems.
+Keywords: self-organization, natural selection, evolution of speech, combinatoriality, computational model.